 Young, Black & Lit was started by book lovers who understand the critical importance of reading and representation in the lives of children.
-Our mission is simple, to increase access to children's books that center, reflect, and affirm the experiences of Black children.
+Our mission is simple: increase access to children’s books that center, reflect, and affirm the experiences of Black children.

 What We Do

-Young, Black & Lit sources and distributes new children's books featuring Black main characters to youth at no cost to the youth or the families.
+Young, Black & Lit provides children’s books featuring Black characters to youth at no cost to the youth or the families.
 We do so through monthly donations to schools and organizations serving youth, partnerships with organizations seeking to make an impact, and pop-up community book fairs.

 Why We Do It

 Study after study has shown that increased access to books in the home has a significant impact on children’s reading achievement.
-(See http://teacher.scholastic.com/products/face/pdf/research-compendium/access-to-books.pdf)
+Source: “Access To Books,” Scholastic

 Studies have also shown the critical importance of representation in children’s literature.
 Many education scholars agree that when books serve as mirrors, allowing children to see themselves, their families, and their communities reflected, children feel valued.
 When those same books serve as windows, allowing children to see the similarities and differences they have with other cultures, children feel connected.